mrmcc3/vibing-dev/blog/merkle-search-trees.md

 [Merkle Search Trees](https://inria.hal.science/hal-02303490/document) paper) is to compute the level of a key using only the key itself!
 Hash the key, the number of leading zeros[^base] is its level.

-Merkle Search Trees (MST) give you the indexing power of B-trees with the immutable value properties of a merkle tree.

 ## What are they good for?